zhish3n/zhish3n.github.io/assets/unfinished/2016-08-06-sgdevice-calculator.markdown

 ---
 layout: post
-title:  "Simultaneous KeyPress"
+title:  "SGDevice Calculator"
-date:   2016-04-15 18:19:25 +0800
+date:   2016-08-06 18:19:25 +0800
-permalink: "/keypress"
+permalink: "/sgdevice"
-description: A simple but efficient template for multiple-key registration in Java.
-Includes a randomized platformer environment for testing.
+sitemap: false
+description: Command-line application used to calculate particle spin probability values.
+Built with Java.
 # permalink: /:categories/:year/:month
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.